significa/1password-secrets/README.md

   being stored in their histories.
 Alternatively one must secrets in a file and run `flyctl secrets import`.
 This works well, but you must ensure everything is synched to a secret/password manager and then delete the file.
   1password-secrets enables a leaner management of secrets via 1password.
-Via an app name, automatically finds and imports secrets in an 1password _secure note_ to Fly.
-This way you ensure developers always keep secrets up-to-date and never lost files in their computer.
+Passing a fly app name, it automatically finds and imports secrets in an 1password to Fly.
+This way you ensure developers always keep secrets up-to-date and never in files on disk.

-Motivation: Using 1password for this avoids the need for another external secret management tool.
-And keeps the access control in a centralised place that we already use.
+Motivation: Using 1password avoids the need for another external secret management tool and keeps the access control in a centralised place that we already use.

 ## Getting started